BodyFlemming/MAD_grp10/ProjectReport.md

 ![Component Diagram](./img/ProjectReport/component_diagram.png){width=110%}

+As can be seen, most of the external dependencies have their own service, each located in their own `.kt` file in the app source.
+It should be noted, that the app provider or choice, OpenStreetMap, doesn't, as it is only used in a single place (the catch location detail page).

 ## Conclusion

 The app has fullfilled all of the user stories.
 A user can signup, login, catch a mon and view their mons.